perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/FocusedEnormousAnemone-size_restricted.gif)

 Netcode is coming along well.
+This also shows a Chromium wrapper being used to launch the game like a native Windows app.

 ----